JRH89/vimlantis/README.md

 > Transform your Neovim project into an explorable 3D ocean world

-Vimlantis is a Neovim plugin inspired by [Gitlantis](https://github.com/liltrendi/gitlantis) that transforms your codebase into an immersive 3D ocean environment.
+Vimlantis is a Neovim plugin inspired by [Gitlantis](https://github.com/liltrendi/gitlantis) and Ayla Croft (@aylacroft) that transforms your codebase into an immersive 3D ocean environment.
 Navigate your files and folders by sailing a boat through a virtual sea!

 ## ⚡ TL;DR - Quick Start